Jessica Ennis-Hill: Personal life

 Ennis-Hill lives in Sheffield.
 She married Andy Hill, a construction site manager, in Derbyshire in May 2013, and said she would be known as Jessica Ennis-Hill.

 On 10 January 2014, she announced she would be unable to compete in the 2014 Commonwealth Games because she was pregnant with her first child.
 She gave birth to her son Reggie in July 2014.
 On 16 March 2017, Ennis-Hill announced she was pregnant for a second time.
 She gave birth to her daughter Olivia on 23 September 2017.

 She is a fan of Sheffield United, which named one stand of the Bramall Lane stadium in her honour in 2012.
 In November 2014, she stated that she would want her name removed from the stand if the club was to re-sign the convicted rapist and former player, Ched Evans.
 As a result, Ennis-Hill received rape threats via Twitter.
 South Yorkshire Police said on 14 November that they were investigating the tweets.
 In October 2016 the charges against Evans were dropped, he was found not guilty of the offence and he restarted his playing career.
 The club renamed the stand after a sponsor in 2015.

 Ennis-Hill is an ambassador for the Jaguar Academy of Sport and a patron of both the Sheffield Children's Hospital charity and Barrie Wells' sports foundation.
 She is a columnist for The Times newspaper and advertises Aviva, Powerade, BP, Adidas, Omega watches, Olay Essentials and Santander UK.

-On 18 July 2021, Ennis-Hill guested on the broadcast of BBC Radio 4's Desert Island Discs and paid tribute to her painter decorator Jamaican father and counsellor English mother for their unwavering career support.
-She also revealed that her grandfather would offer her cash incentives as a reward for her initial successes in her early track competitions.
+On 18 July 2021, Ennis-Hill guested on the broadcast of BBC Radio 4's Desert Island Discs.
 Her book choice was The Wonders of Life by Brian Cox.
-Chosen luxury item, her family photo album.
-Castaway's favourite disc, Unfinished Sympathy by Massive Attack.
+Her luxury item was her family photo album, and her Castaway's favourite disc—Unfinished Sympathy by Massive Attack.